England Ireland Find Havens

 Image: Ian Paterson via CC BY-SA 2.0

-It is only a small part of the bank, near the west end that has been heaped up into a knoll, that dries to 1.1 metres at low tide.
+Only a small portion of the bank, near the west end, has been heaped up into a knoll that dries to 1.1 metres at low tide.
 This triangular drying patch appears like a southwest pointing arrowhead.
-4 metres of water close around the Bramble Bank’s outer edge, with depths varying less than that across it.
-The port ‘Hill Head’ buoy and the starboard ‘East Knoll’ buoy mark the north end of the bank.
-‘East Bramble’ east cardinal mark, the North Channel mark the northeast.
-The ‘West Knoll’ conical buoy and the Brambles post, with a tide gauge, mark the west and south.
-Image: Ian Paterson via CC BY-SA 2.0
+4 metres of water close around the Bramble Bank's outer edge, with depths varying less than that across it.
+The port 'Hill Head' buoy and the starboard 'East Knoll' buoy mark the north end of the bank.
+The 'East Bramble' cardinal marks the southeast end and the southern entrance to the North Channel.
+The 'West Knoll' conical buoy and the Brambles post, with a tide gauge, mark the west and south.

 Calshot Spit is an obvious trap for the unwary